Migrate: Payments Bot -> Suby

 Note: This phase only imports data.
 It doesn’t touch your existing members, roles, or permissions.

-If you see the message “No active plans found for this server”, it means you haven’t created a plan yet.
+If you see the message “No active plans found for this server”, it means you haven’t created a product yet.
+Go to to create your paid products once done, you’ll be able to continue the migration.

 Tip: Only migrate roles that correspond to active subscriptions.
 Free or inactive roles don’t need to be imported.

-Phase 2 — Link roles to plans
+Phase 2 — Link roles to products

+Now you’ll connect each paid role to its corresponding Suby product.
 This ensures that when someone subscribes, they automatically receive the right Discord role.

+Each role must be linked to a product you’ve created in Suby.
 If you have multiple tiers (e.g. “VIP Silver” and “VIP Gold”), make sure to match them accurately.

 Progress indicator example:

-If a role has no plan attached, its members won’t be included in the migration.
+Important: Only roles linked to a product will be migrated.
+If a role has no product attached, its members won’t be included in the migration.

 Phase 3 — Select your payment notification channel